WRFan/jailbreak10.3.3/README.md

 and you can't edit those damn carrier bundles without breaking the damn signature.
 So I disabled wifi calling for the time being, since my home area is close to a Telefónica cellular tower (O2).
 Will come in handy in areas devoid of towers.
 As long as Telefónica hammers foreign routers with their stupid NAT-keepalives, I don't care.
 Not my router, after all, lol.

-I was actually thinking about switching to another carrier, but there are only two other carriers in Germany - TMobile_Germany and Vodafone_de, checked the bundles, bah bah bah!
+I was actually considering switching to another carrier, but there are only two other carriers in Germany - TMobile_Germany and Vodafone_de, checked their carrier bundles, bah bah bah!
 "RegistrationOptInRequired".
 In both of them.
+All versions.
 Isn't that cool?
 There are thousands of German pages rating mobile carriers, but NONE of them mentions this "tiny" fact.
 Then people are like "Vodafone!
 Cool!
 500 MBit/s on LTE!
 Yeah!"
-So they pay, two year contract, then BAMM!
+So they pay, two-year contract, then BAMM!
 UK SMS popup!
+Hello, baby!
+Nice to see ya!
+Care to go to UK?
 Not to mention, T-Mobile and Vodafone ARE actually charging for this shit.
+Now, imagine, those SMS are sent to a Vodafone facility in the UK.
+Nevertheless, they charge for it, while it's completely free for Telefónica customers.
+Does this make ANY sense to anybody?
+No?
+I don't get it either.
 So judging by the info provided by my Telefónica account, my stupid iPhone sent 40 SMS to the UK in the last 24 hours.
 Do I care?
 No. Why?
 Because it's free of charge and because iOS sends this shit silently now, without annoying me with popups.
 So no deal for you, Vodafone, and no deal for T-Mobile either, 'cause they are too greedy, unwilling to forward the UK silent SMS free of charge, so they get shit from me.

 **UPDATE END**